dxw/whippet/readme.md

 To manage plugins using Whippet, you make entries in the Plugins file in the root of the application.

-The first lines of the file should specify a source and a wordpress version.
+The first lines of the file should specify a source and a WordPress version.

 The source should be a base url for a git repo.
-The wordpress version follows the same format as plugin entires: see "Specifying the WordPress version", below, for more information.
+The WordPress version follows the same format as plugin entires: see "Specifying the WordPress version", below, for more information.

 Subsequent lines should specify plugins that you want to install.
 They consist of the name of the plugin followed by an equals sign, followed optionally by a tag or branch name.
 Example: